 Dorothy U. Seyler.
 The Obelisk and the Englishman.
 The Pioneering Discoveries of Egyptologist William Bankes.
 304 pp., illus., bibl., index.
 New York: Prometheus Books, 2015. $26 (cloth).

 On the lawn in front of Kingston Lacy, a very grand house in the county of Dorset in southern England, stands an Egyptian obelisk, transported from Philae in the Nile.
 Many obelisks were relocated from Egypt, but this is the only one acquired by a private individual.
 It was removed by William Bankes, the wealthy heir to a vast landed estate, and a significant, but largely unknown, figure in the early history of Egyptology.
-This is the first general biography of a man who was, among other things, a traveller, collector, aesthete, artist, architect, and archaeologist.
+This is the first biography of a man who was, among other things, a traveller, collector, aesthete, artist, architect, and archaeologist.
+The author sets out to revive the memory of this remarkable man.
+She provides a general account of his entire life, not just of his role as an Egyptologist, and she makes good use of the voluminous archive as well as relevant secondary literature.

-Bankes was born in 1786.
-His father was an influential politician, whose friends included William Pitt, William Wilberforce and Arthur Wellesley, later Duke of Wellington.
+The structure of the book is a chronological narrative.
+Bankes, born in 1786, was the son of an influential politician, whose friends included William Pitt, William Wilberforce and Arthur Wellesley, later Duke of Wellington.
 At Cambridge Bankes was part of a group of friends that included the poet Byron.
 After a brief period in which he followed the family tradition by entering Parliament, he decided to go abroad, and from 1813 to 1820 he travelled in Portugal, Spain, Egypt and Palestine.
 On his return, he again entered Parliament, but devoted much effort to improving his houses, including Kingston Lacy, with the help of the distinguished architect, Charles Barry.
 In 1841, however, he was forced to leave England because of his homosexuality; he had already been acquitted at one trial, but the threat of another was too much.
 He travelled in Europe, buying and commissioning art works and sending instructions for the decoration of Kingston Lacy, until he died in 1855.

-Bankes’s claim to a place in the history of science lies in his travels in Egypt and Palestine and in the copious record he made of the sites there in notes, drawings and plans.
+As the author discusses, Bankes’s claim to a place in the history of science lies in his travels in Egypt and Palestine and in the copious record he made of the sites there in notes, drawings and plans.
 He arrived in Egypt in 1815, at about the same time as the much better known collectors Giovanni Belzoni and Henry Salt, both of whom would at various time be part of Bankes’s team; unlike them, however, he was not collecting with an eye to a profitable sale, but developed a genuine scholarly interest in the art, architecture and archaeology of Egypt.
 In 1815 he journeyed further south into Nubia than most European travellers and in a second, longer expedition in 1818-19 he again reached the southern limits of ancient Egypt.
 Between these two journeys he travelled in Palestine; he was one of the first to see Petra, but also did important work recording Roman remains, especially at Jerash.